 21, 22, and 23.
 My Homes

 Well I had to get something to match the other hand, right?
 These guys represent my many homes: the mountains, the prairies (yes, represented by a line, on my middle finger, as it’s where I came from but not where I’m headed… and you know, flat), and the ocean.
-Travel tattoos again, for they represent the many homes I’ve found while on the go.
+They represent the many homes I’ve found while on the go.
 Unfortunately the wave totally blew out, but not to worry!
 Kris at Platinum Ink, as always, to the rescue!
 He fixed it up a few months later with some white ink.
 Now you can actually tell it’s a wave, which is kinda nice since the ocean is my strongest home.

 24. The Open Canvas

 While I haven’t quite picked which of my tattoos stands out as my personal favourite, as they all have different unique meanings to me, by far my most noticed and complimented tattoo is the nomadic woman.
+This is probably my most awesome tattoo.
+The tattoo design was entirely the artist, but it immediately held meaning to me.

 I contacted a few artists at the upcoming Kansas City Tattoo Convention, explaining that I was a broke hitchhiker who’d been wandering the earth – at that time – for four years straight (I’m approaching five!)
 I told them of my story, and one replied, saying it’s not all about money; he’d be happy to use me as an open canvass.